 You have no items in your shopping cart

 For the collection of the Via India label, we work together with a small-scale fashion company in India: Akira Ming.
-The cooperation is based on complete transparency: the suppliers are known and we know exactly who the workers are and that are apid fair.
+The cooperation is based on complete transparency: the suppliers are known and we know exactly who the workers are and that are paid a fair wage.

 The designs of the Via India collection are a timeless mix of fashion trends in East and West.
 And when we write trends, we mean not only the latest trends, but especially trends throughout the centuries.
-We have nothing to do with fast fashion trends, but everything with sustainable trends.
+It's not about fast fashion trends, but sustainable trends.
 Translating old crafts into new designs, that's what it's all about.
 Consider the use of original cotton with new hand weaving techniques; making traditional block prints but with fresh designs, or putting old embroidery designs in a modern version.